UltraStar-Deluxe/ultrastar-deluxe.github.io/development.md

 menu: main
 ---

-We are currently working on version 1.3 of UltraStar Deluxe, if you want to try the most recent development version then follow one of the links to get a tutorial on how to compile it.
+If you want to try the most
+recent development version then follow one of the links to get a tutorial on how to compile it.

 ## Source Code (All Platforms)